Privacy policy

 PREAMBLE

-This privacy policy tells you how Château de Berne SA uses and protects any information you provide to us when you use this site, which can be accessed from the following URL: www.chateauberne.com.
+This privacy policy tells you how Château de Berne SA uses and protects any information you give us when you use this website, which can be accessed at the following URL: www.chateauberne.com.

-Please note that this privacy policy may be modified or supplemented at any time by Château de Berne SA, in particular in order to comply with any legal or technological developments.
+Please note that this privacy policy may be amended or supplemented at any time by Château de Berne SA, in particular in order to comply with any legal or technological developments.
 In such a case, the date of the update will be clearly identified at the top of this policy.
 These modifications are binding on the user as soon as they are put online.
-It is therefore advisable for the user to consult this privacy policy regularly in order to take note of any changes.
+Users should therefore consult this privacy policy regularly to take note of any changes.

 ARTICLE 1.
 PARTIES

-This privacy policy is applicable between Château de Berne SA, hereafter "the publisher", and any person connecting to the Site, hereafter "the Internet user".
+This privacy policy is applicable between Château de Berne SA, hereinafter "the publisher", and any person connecting to the Site, hereinafter "the Internet user".

 ARTICLE 2.
 DEFINITIONS